mascondante/AceD/README.md

 ## Donations:

 Any donation is highly appreciated.
 Donation addresses have not changed.
-CryptoSharks will receive the donation as this script has only been adapted for GLPM.
+CryptoSharks will receive the donation as he created the scripts.
+This is simply a GLPM adaptation.

 **AceD**: AUxZpb1BpczT4pzfN7fYh6HxKEvwPL2SxK
 **BTC**: 1FJvtLBszQgY2eKBawov48RwSYy2yqEvn1